bab3l/terraform-provider-netbox/docs/resources/console_server_port_template.md

 ### Optional

-- `description` (String) A description of the console server port template.
+- `description` (String) Description of the console server port template.
 - `device_type` (String) The device type ID or slug.
 Either device_type or module_type must be specified.
 - `label` (String) Physical label of the console server port template.
 - `module_type` (String) The module type ID or model name.
 Either device_type or module_type must be specified.